jonnydubowsky/Processing-Agents/README.md

 A supervisor has the ability to terminate a subordinate agent.
 In the event that a sub-agent fails to perform adequately on a consistent basis, or causes a decline in its coworker’s performance, it may be reset.
 In other words, the sub-agent’s memory is cleared to get rid of all malicious behavior, thus replacing the bad agent with a “new” employee.

 ## Employment
 A terminated agent must learn everything from the ground up.
-The new agent cannot be expected to perform as well as the others until it has received the proper amount of training.
-In other words, a supervisor must treat a new agent differently than the previous agent.
+The new agent cannot be expected to perform as well as the others until it has received the proper amount of training, therefore a supervisor must treat a new agent differently than the previous agent.

-Following a termination, the supervisor must delete a portion of its knowledge (i.e. Perceived fitness of the terminated agent with respect to goals).
+Following a termination, the supervisor clears all data regarding the previous agent's abilities by wiping a portion of its own memory.
 All information regarding the new agent is held in the storage space that becomes available after the old agent is fired.